Sustainable Architecture MSc 2014-15This course also available for 2015-16 entryThis course also available for 2016-17 entry

 Modules are assessed by a combination of written reports, presentations and examinations.

-Here at the University of Huddersfield, we continue to work hard to ensure that we set a fee for postgraduate students that is fair and offers you value for money.
-Your tuition fees will cover the cost of your study at the University as well as charges for registration, tuition, supervision and examinations.
-For more information about funding, fees and finance, please see Fees and finance.
+In 2015/16, the tuition fee for UK and EU undergraduate students at the University of Huddersfield will be £9,000.
+Tuition fees will cover the cost of your study at the University as well as charges for registration, tuition, supervision and examinations.
+For more information about funding, fees and finance for UK/EU students, please see Fees and finance.

 For advice and guidance on your postgraduate study options join us at the Postgraduate Open Day on Wednesday 27 November 2013.